-The following sections describe the memory ordering models used by the Intel486 and Pentium processors, and by the Pentium 4, Intel Xeon, and P6 family processors.
+The following sections describe memory ordering models used by Intel486, Pentium, Intel Core 2 Duo, Intel Core Duo, Pentium 4, Intel Xeon, and P6 family processors.

 7.2.1 Memory Ordering in the Intel[®] Pentium[®] and Intel486[TM] Processors

 The Pentium and Intel486 processors follow the processor-ordered memory model; however, they operate as strongly-ordered processors under most circumstances.
 Reads and writes always appear in programmed order at the system bus-except for the following situation where processor ordering is exhibited.
 Read misses are permitted to go ahead of buffered writes on the system bus when all the buffered writes are cache hits and, therefore, are not directed to the same address being accessed by the read miss.